alexfikl/pyshocks/README.rst

 =====

-This repository contains some preliminary experiments on performing adjoint-based optimization for systems with shocks by using automatic differentiation.
+This repository contains some preliminary experiments on performing adjoint-based optimization of systems with shocks by using automatic differentiation.
 The main goal is to get it working for the one-dimensional unsteady Euler equations with common WENO schemes.